actano/provision-docker/Readme.md

 ## General

 This library provides an API for provisioning of `docker` containers on remote hosts via SSH.
+An SSH agent for authentication is mandatory by setting the environment variable `SSH_AUTH_SOCK`.

 ## API